Images

 azurite, or

-as alteration pseudomorphs after cuprite.
+as alteration pseudomorphs

-It occurs Less frequently as pseudomorphs after
+It occurs less frequently as pseudomorphs after

 atacamite,